SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae: Conclusions

-Both SN~2024bfu and SN~2025qe were observed by the ATLAS, GOTO, and ZTF surveys around explosion.
+Both SN~2024bfu and SN~2025qe were observed by multiple all-sky surveys (ATLAS, GOTO, or ZTF) around explosion.
 As such, we were able to place tight constraints on their early light curves, including the epoch of first light and rise indices in various bands.
 We found that both SNe showed relatively shallow rises up to maximum light.
 Inspired by these constraints and the possibilities afforded by combining multiple surveys, we gathered a sample of 14 SNe~Iax that were publicly classified on the TNS and obtained their forced photometry light curves from these surveys.
-For comparison purposes we also gathered a sample of 103 normal SNe~Ia.
-Based on our analysis we found that SNe~Iax show shorter rise times in the ZTF $g$-band compared to normal SNe~Ia with \textgreater99 per cent certainty, but we were unable to identify statistically significant differences for the rise times in other bands.
-In addition, we found that SNe~Iax show systematically lower rise indices (shallower rises to maximum) than normal SNe~Ia.
-This difference is most pronounced in the bluer bands.
+For comparison purposes we also gathered a sample of 87 normal SNe~Ia.
+Consistent with previous work, we found that SNe~Iax may show systematically shorter rise times than normal SNe~Ia.
+In addition, we also found that SNe~Iax may show systematically lower rise indices (shallower rises to maximum).
+These differences are most pronounced in the bluer bands, but more work and larger samples may show whether or not this is statistically significant.
 Our results generally support previous suggestions in the literature of a correlation between peak absolute magnitude and rise time, but we do not see strong evidence in favour of a correlation between rise time and rise index, which has also been claimed in the literature.
 This likely arises from the smaller sample size and larger uncertainties used in this work.
 Although combining multiple surveys, our results were still limited by small sample sizes and relatively large uncertainties.
 In particular rise index measurements are specific to each band and therefore do not benefit from the combination of multiple surveys observing with their own unique filters.
-Higher cadence surveys will enable tighter constraints on the rise index in particular and therefore tests on the statistical significance of trends found here.
-Alternatively consistent filter sets across multiple surveys will also naturally lead to better sampled light curves and tighter constraints.
+Higher cadence surveys will enable tighter constraints on the rise index in particular, which will help to assess the statistical significance of trends found here.
+Alternatively, consistent filter sets across multiple surveys will also naturally lead to better-sampled light curves and tighter constraints.